Advancing transparency in the textiles and apparel supply chains

 The textiles and apparel sector provides essential products and is a key contributor to the global economy.
 The sector’s complex and fragmented supply chain, however, is characterized by a range of negative impacts.
 Most widely documented are those related to labor and human rights in producing countries.
 The sector is also a key contributor to the increasing levels of greenhouse gas emissions and waste.

 The purpose of the Textiles and Apparel Sector Standard is to enhance the quality and comparability of sustainability information, by setting the global best practice for organizations operating in textile production, apparel and footwear manufacturing as well as retail.
+Read the Project Proposal for more information.

 The Sector Standards are designed to help identify a sector's most significant impacts and reflect stakeholder expectations for sustainability reporting.
+The GSSB has previously approved the textiles and apparel sector as one of the next sectors for which a standard will be developed.

 Sectors are prioritized based on the seriousness and the likelihood of their impacts – considering the overall size of the sector, distribution around the world, and the number of organizations that are in a position to use the GRI Standards.

-If you have questions or would like more information about this project please contact [email protected].
+If you have questions or would like more information about this project, please contact [email protected].

 Textiles and Apparel Working Group Terms of Reference | file | 09 Mar 2023 | English | 255 KB | |

-GRI Sector Program Description | file | 07 Feb 2019 | English | 449 KB | |
+GRI Sector Program Description | file | 07 Feb 2019 | English | 449 KB |

 Subscribe to receive updates on our Standards projects.
 Also, keep an eye on this project page for information and events on this Standard.